Skip to main content

 1. The Two-Part Emotion Regulation Framework

 Healthy emotion management requires both expression (finding outlets for feelings) and control (reining in feelings when necessary), with expression always attempted first.
 This prevents both emotional suppression (trying to control without expressing) and emotional flooding (expressing without ever developing control).
 The framework provides a clear decision tree: when teens show distress, first facilitate expression through listening, empathy, and validation.
 Only move to control strategies if expression doesn't provide sufficient relief.
+Different situations call for different approaches—expression for grief, control for test anxiety.

 Key Insight